Pre 6 April 2023 - Benefit crystallisation events and the lifetime allowance charge

-The DB pension is valued at 20 x the full pension they would have received if they had taken benefits at age 75.
+The defined benefit pension is valued at 20 x the full pension they would have received if they had taken benefits at age 75.
 The pension used is the pension before any commutation for tax-free cash.
-However if tax-free cash is provided separately (as is common in public sector schemes), that would be added in as a lump sum.
+However, if tax-free cash is provided separately (as is common in public sector schemes), it will be added in as a lump sum.
 The total amount is tested against the lifetime allowance available.

-This BCE is triggered if there are still benefits still to be paid out.
-The amount that is tested is the difference between the value of the fund at age 75 less the amount originally crystallised.
+This benefit crystallisation event is triggered if there are still drawdown benefits to be paid out.
+The amount tested is the difference between the value of the fund at age 75 less the amount originally crystallised.

-Obviously making withdrawals from the drawdown fund would result in a lower level of growth or no growth at all.
-However the withdrawals themselves will be liable for income tax, possibly at a 40% or even 45% rate.
+Obviously making withdrawals from the drawdown fund will result in a lower level of growth or no growth at all.
+However, the withdrawals themselves will be liable for income tax.

-The uncrystallised fund is then tested against the remaining lifetime allowance available.
+The uncrystallised fund is tested against the remaining lifetime allowance available.

-After age 75 the only BCE that can happen is where an annuity increases by more than a prescribed amount.
-This would be a rare occurrence, so for all practical purposes no BCE can happen after age 75.
+After age 75 the only benefit crystallisation event that can happen is where an annuity increases by more than a prescribed amount.
+This would be a rare occurrence, so for all practical purposes no benefit crystallisation event can happen after age 75.

-Death is also a BCE so there’s no escaping an LTA test – an individual’s pension rights will be tested at some point.
-But an LTA charge will only apply if the BCE value is wholly or partly over the LTA available.
+Death before age 75 is also a benefit crystallisation event so there’s no escaping a lifetime allowance test – an individual’s pension rights will be tested at some point.
+But a lifetime allowance charge will only apply if the benefit crystallisation event value is wholly or partly over the lifetime allowance available.

 The information provided is based on our current understanding of the relevant legislation and regulations and may be subject to alteration as a result of changes in legislation or practice.
 Also it may not reflect the options available under a specific product which may not be as wide as legislations and regulations allow.